Unthrottled/ultra-marathon/content/thestrugglebus/a_greatestchallenge.md

 It was set in my head that everything should be timed by _sleep cycles_, which are about 2 hour intervals where your brain patterns change in sleeping.
 If you are woken up in the middle of one, the rest of the day would feel like your mind is in a fog.
 At least that is what I had at least convinced myself into believing.
-Therfore, it was my duty to not fall back asleep if I woke up less than an hour from my alarm clock.
+Therefore, it was my duty to not fall back asleep if I woke up less than an hour from my alarm clock.

 You might be aware, but our brain is built in with a _really_ good internal clock.
 It is so good in fact, that it is a